unfoldingWord-dev/Resource-Container/docs/resource_types.rst

 Dictionary
 ----------

 A standalone dictionary of terms.
-For now all dictionary resources must use the markdown format.
+Currently all dictionary resources must use the markdown format.

-Rather than using interger styled names for folders as seen in other resource types the dictionary term is used as the chapter name.
-The translation of the term is placed inside a single 01.txt file:
+The dictionary terms are used as the chapter slug and the translation of the term is placed inside a single 01.txt file:

 .. code-block:: none